mihai-negru/c-language-data-structures/README.md

     gcc your_file.o -L. -ldstruc -o your_file
 ```

-If the building process didn't pass you will not be able to use the **libraries**
+If the building process didn't pass you will not be able to use the **libraries**.